This project is complete and final accepted by FDOT as of November 9, 2020.

-Construction is planned for the I-275 corridor to improve operations of the I-275 / SR 60 interchange and I-275 from east of the Howard Frankland Bridge to Lois Avenue.
+Construction is complete on the I-275 corridor to improve operations of the I-275 / SR 60 interchange and I-275 from east of the Howard Frankland Bridge to Lois Avenue.
 These improvements are designed to provide congestion relief by adding lanes to I-275.

-- Add a lane in both directions of I-275 between the exit ramps to SR 60 and the entrance ramps from SR 60
+- Add a lane in both directions of I-275 between the exit ramps to SR 60 and the entrance ramps from SR 60.
+COMPLETED

 - Add an auxiliary lane on northbound I-275 between West Shore Boulevard and Lois Avenue with a noise barrier.
 COMPLETED

-- Widen the ramp from SR 60 onto southbound I-275
+- Lengthen the entrance ramp from SR 60 onto southbound I-275.
+COMPLETED